 Even if sleep apneas are examined under different headings, their symptoms are similar.
-Snoring, sweating, dry mouth, breathing stops during sleep, headache in the morning are some of these symptoms.
+Snoring, sweating, dry mouth, pause of breathing during sleep, headache in the morning are some of these symptoms.

 Obstructive sleep apnea can be caused by excessive weight, neck circumference of more than 43 centimeters in men, alcohol and cigarette smoking, sleeping pill usage or having narrow airways.

 Central sleep apnea can be caused by factors such as brain tumor, viral brain infection, chronic respiratory disorders, heart disease and cerebral palsy.
-The sleep apnea of the patient is determined by the necessary examinations and tests.
+The type of sleep apnea is determined by doing the necessary examinations and tests.

 Sleep Apnea Treatment

 The treatment of sleep apnea varies according to the condition caused by it.
 In the case of obesity, obesity surgery or non-surgical weight loss methods are applied.
-In progressive sleep apnea, positive air pressure therapy called CPAP is applied.
+In progressive sleep apnea, Continious Positive Airway Pressure called CPAP is applied.
 Surgical treatment may be required if there is severe stenosis in the upper respiratory tract.